 Petri Korhonen, Chief Engineer, and Mikko Veikkolainen, CTO of Kempower discuss the benefits of dynamic charging of electric vehicles.

-Kempower is a leading e-mobility charging technology provider in the Nordics, specialising in dynamic and scalable DC charging for electric vehicles and machines.
+Kempower is a leading e-mobility charging technology provider in the Nordics, specializing in dynamic and scalable DC charging for electric vehicles and machines.

 Fast-charging solutions for electric vehicles